Create an SPF TXT record

 How do you want illegitimate email to be handled?

 Do you want it to be rejected outright, or do you want the message to be classified as a soft fail, meaning that the email will be subjected to further scrutiny.

 Create an SPF rule

-- Authorized servers are your cloud server (that is, the incoming MX details also send mail) and Google mail.
+- The authorized servers are your cloud server (that is, the incoming mail exchange (MX) details also send mail) and Google mail.

 - No other servers are authorized.

--allindicates that servers that are not listed previously are not authorized to send email.
-If an unauthorized server does send email, action is taken according to the receiving mail server’s own policy (for example, delete the email or mark it as spam).
+-all: Indicates that servers that are not listed previously are not authorized to send email.
+If an unauthorized server does send email, action is taken according to the receiving mail server’s own policy.
+For example, the email is deleted or marked as spam.